stats/space_shooter_server/README.md

 - [x] The game needs to spawn bullets
 - [x] Utilize the event system for managing the game
 - [x] Rewrite the screens UI to be modular
+- [x] Add button from shipyard to logout
+- [x] Create a HUD master class for managing all HUD events and updates
+- [x] Show ship speed in UI
+- [x] Show acceleration in UI
+- [x] Show shields in the UI
+- [x] Add UI that shows primary weapon fire_rate

 ## Simple Design Documentation